pedroknup/ts-boilerplate/README.md

 It is compatible with MySQL / MariaDB / Postgres / SQLite / Microsoft SQL Server / Oracle / sql.js / MongoDB.
 You can switch between those databases without having to rewrite your code.

-We are going to start this project with SQLite.
-I don’t recommend keeping it for production.
-But, because I don’t know what DB you are going to use, it allows us to make a generic project that you can run with just “npm install”, without having to setup a database server.

 ## Application

 This boilerplate has implemented a to-do app.
-Every user has his own to-dos.
+Every user has his own to-do items.

 ### Interesting features: